Michael O. Wirth, Dean

 The Bachelor of Arts in Communication is awarded to communication studies majors who successfully complete the 120 hours prescribed under the communication studies requirements.
 Students must earn at least a C– in all communication studies courses completed for the hours to count toward requirements for the major.
 Students must achieve a cumulative grade point average of at least 2.0 in all College courses used to fulfill graduation requirements.
 CMST 312 - Survey of Interpersonal Communication , CMST 342 - Survey of Organizational Communication , CMST 352 - Communication Theory , CMST 354 - Research Methods in Communication Lab , CMST 360 - Professional Skills in Communication Lab , CMST 356 - Research Methods in Communication Studies , and CMST 499 - Proseminar in Communication Studies must be completed at UT Knoxville.

 The Bachelor of Science in Information Sciences is awarded to majors who successfully complete the 120 hours prescribed under the information sciences requirements.
 INSC 201 - Foundations of Information Science , INSC 210 - Foundations of Information Technology , INSC 311 - User Centered Design , INSC 360 - Programming for Information Professionals , and INSC 380 - Information Management for Information Professionals are the core courses in the Information Sciences progression.
 The information sciences major offers concentrations in Data, Information Management, and Analytics (DIMA) and in User Experience Design (UXD).

 For both the BA and BS, at least 18 hours in major courses must be taken at UT Knoxville.

-Disciplinary minors are offered in communication studies, information studies and technology, and journalism and electronic media.
+Disciplinary minors are offered in communication studies, information sciences, and journalism and electronic media.
 Students interested in a disciplinary minor should contact the director of the appropriate school.
 At least six of the credit hours required for a minor must be completed at UT Knoxville.